 We are the second largest residential mortgage REIT overall by market capitalization, total assets, and total equity when compared with the Resi mREIT Universe.
-Only seven other REITs in the Resi mREIT Universe are internally managed, and all other mortgage REITs in the Resi mREIT Universe are externally managed by a third party and provide only limited public compensation disclosure.
-Moreover, only five other internally managed mREITs in the Resi mREIT Universe had a market capitalization above \$1.5 billion as of December 31, 2021, and only two of those REITs had an Agency mortgage-backed securities focus comparable to AGNC.
+Eight other REITs in the Resi mREIT Universe are internally managed, and the other ten mortgage REITs in the Resi mREIT Universe are externally managed by a third party and provide only limited public compensation disclosure.
+Moreover, only two other internally managed mREITs in the Resi mREIT Universe had a market capitalization above \$1.5 billion as of December 31, 2022, and only one of those REITs had an Agency mortgage-backed securities focus comparable to AGNC.
 Residential mREITs that primarily invest in non-Agency mortgage-backed securities involve different risk and return profiles and will have performance that is not well correlated to ours.
 The business and operations of commercial mortgage REITs center on commercial real estate finance rather than single-family home mortgages and will have performance linked to credit risk decisions, including geographic and sector weightings, that are less relevant for our business model.

-Although we are internally managed, our business of investing primarily in Agency mortgage-backed securities makes our operations somewhat comparable to asset management firms.
+Although we are an internally managed REIT, our business of investing primarily in Agency mortgage-backed securities makes our operations somewhat comparable to asset management firms.
 However, asset management firms employ a different business model: they primarily generate income from management fees charged to clients based on, among other things, the level of assets under management or financial returns that clients earn on their investments.
 By comparison, AGNC generates income primarily from its investments in Agency securities.
 As a result, AGNC's performance may vary materially from asset management firms given the vastly different asset base and significant leverage and hedging activities inherent in our business model.

 Although we have few close peers considering our internal management structure, size, and scale relative to other mortgage REITs and investment focus on Agency mortgage-backed securities, the Compensation Committee, with the assistance of FW Cook, reviews compensation levels and practices at various financial services companies as part of its consideration of our compensation structure, programs, and practices.
-In 2021, the Compensation Committee reviewed the compensation practices at 18 companies, including seven internally managed publicly traded mortgage REITs and 11 publicly traded asset management companies and non-bank financial services companies.
+In 2022, the Compensation Committee reviewed the compensation practices at 18 companies, including seven internally managed publicly traded mortgage REITs and 10 publicly traded asset management companies and non-bank financial services companies.
+This is the same group considered by the Compensation Committee in 2021, with the exception of one asset management firm which was removed from the group after being acquired in 2021.
 The Compensation Committee determined the highly specialized and unique skill sets required of executives in these industries are most comparable to those required of AGNC's NEOs, although very few would be an exact match for our Company.
 However, in considering this analysis, the Compensation Committee believes that, due to their vastly different business models, capital allocations, and assets, these companies collectively will have performance that is not well correlated to AGNC's performance, and accordingly they are not a suitable peer set for purposes of evaluating management's relative performance or the alignment of our compensation program to our performance.

 Mortgage REITs: Asset Management and Financial Services Companies: Annaly Capital Management, Inc. Affiliated Managers Group, Inc. Arbor Realty Trust, Inc. AllianceBernstein Holding L.P.
 Chimera Investment Corporation Ameriprise Financial, Inc. Ladder Capital Corp.
 Apollo Global Management LLC MFA Financial, Inc. Ares Management LP Redwood Trust, Inc. DigitalBridge Group, Inc. Two Harbors Investment Corp.
-Eaton Vance Corp.
 Invesco Ltd. KKR & Co.
 L.P.
 The Blackstone Group L.P.
 The Carlyle Group L.P.